OmarhzmMashal/omarhzmmashal.github.io/_posts/floquet-theory-qubit.md

 mathjax: true
 ---

-{: .box-success}
 We will work out a stongly driven qubit system where the rotating wave approximation (RWA) doesnt hold.
 The sructure will be as follows
-- Define the problem.
+1) Define the problem.
-- Limitation of the RWA.
+2) Limitation of the RWA.
-- What is Floquet theory?
+3) What is Floquet theory?
-- Solving the problem.
+4) Solving the problem.

 ## Problem setup